-Strips of pate brisee woven in the style of classic chair caning give a new twist to the familiar lattice-topped tart (and the star pattern is easier to make than you might guess).
-Even the filling is a surprise: a fragrant blend of jewel-like dried fruits, including prunes, apricots, and cranberries, that is poached in a spiced vanilla-Cognac syrup.
-More of the syrup is brushed onto the pastry top after the tart comes out of the oven, to give it gloss and depth of flavor.
+Strips of pate brisee woven in the style of classic chair caning give a twist to the familiar lattice-topped tart (the star pattern is easier to make than it seems).
+Even the filling is a surprise!

 Source: Martha Stewart Living, November 2008